Buffalo Wild Wings pulls ads with comedian who lied about 9/11

-LOS ANGELES (Reuters) - Restaurant chain Buffalo Wild Wings Inc said on Thursday it would stop airing commercials featuring comedian and actor Steve Rannazzisi after he admitted that he lied about his personal experience of the Sept.
+LOS ANGELES, Sept 17 (Reuters) - Restaurant chain Buffalo Wild Wings Inc said on Thursday it would stop airing commercials featuring comedian and actor Steve Rannazzisi after he admitted that he lied about his personal experience of the Sept.
 11, 2001, attacks on the World Trade Center in New York.

 “Upon careful review, we have decided to discontinue airing our current television commercials featuring Steve Rannazzisi,” Buffalo Wild Wings said in a statement.